akhinos/cf4k8s-networking/README.md

 ### Sidecar Envoy

 After a new app has been pushed, the sidecar gets injected.
-The initContainer configures IPtables for the Sidecar Envoy in such a way that all incoming traffic is routed to port `15006` and all outbound traffic to `15001`.
-The Sidecar Envoy is started with uid and gid 1337 and an IPtables rule is established that skips traffic capture for that user.
+The initContainer configures iptables for the Sidecar Envoy in such a way that all incoming traffic is routed to port `15006` and all outbound traffic to `15001`.
+The Sidecar Envoy is started with uid and gid 1337 and an iptables rule is established that skips traffic capture for that user.
 This way an endless loop is prevented.

 ```bash
 -A PREROUTING -p tcp -j ISTIO_INBOUND                             # Capture all inbound traffic to istio_inbound chain